ploomber/projects/debugging/nb.md

 There are two places where things can go wrong in the program
 above: if we pass `x=0`, the `reciprocal` operation will fail.
-If we pass `y=None`, the program fails as well, but this time, it will do so in the `reciprocal_and_multiply`.
-For this trivial example, it's easy to see where things can fail but in a real program you won't know, and moving between stack frames can help you find out where the error is coming from.
+If we pass `y=None`, the program fails as well, but it will do so in the `reciprocal_and_multiply` function.
+For this trivial example, it's easy to see at which level the code breaks but in a real program the source code alone is usually not enough to know.
+Moving between stack frames can help you find out where the error is coming from.
 <!-- #endregion -->

 ## Tales of a buggy pipeline